Taliban insurgents active close to Kabul, threat level disputed

 "The Taliban do not physically exist in Deh Sabz, but sometimes bring rockets from other areas and use the district as a launch pad," said district chief Mohammad Gul Sharafat.
 "Their activities do not threaten the district or Kabul city."

-However, Sharafat warned against traveling to villages like Khawaja Ghar, its mud homes set at the foot of rugged mountains that surround the capital.
+However, Sharafat warned against travelling to villages like Khawaja Ghar, its mud homes set at the foot of rugged mountains that surround the capital.

 "PANIC IN THE CITY"